-We are Kate and Rachel and we began as a handspinnery back in 2004, the two of us kettle dyeing and spinning all of our yarn in small batches and selling at our local farmers’ market.
+We are Kate and Rachel, and we began this business as a handspinnery back in 2004, the two of us kettle dyeing and spinning all of our yarn in small batches and selling at our local farmers’ market.
 In 2012, a little fiber mill opened its doors just south of our Bellingham, Washington studio and dye house.
 Soon after, we partnered with them to begin production of a millspun yarn that would maintain the look of our handspun yarn while allowing us to produce it at a much faster pace.

 Folks who have worked with our yarns before know that, although we do our darnedest to photograph everything in real light, every skein is unique (we can't say that enough!) & therefore probably won't look exactly, precisely like the ones in the photos.
 Think of our colorways as moods!
 Pick yours and watch the layers unfold.